Electron Database - RxDB with different storage for SQLite, Filesystem and In-Memory

 Localstorage / IndexedDB / WebSQL as alternatives to SQLite in Electron

 Because Electron uses a common Chrome web browser in the renderer process, you can access the common Web Storage APIs like Localstorage, IndexedDB and WebSQL.
-This is easy to setup and storing small sets of data can be achieved in a short span of time.
+This is easy to set up and storing small sets of data can be achieved in a short span of time.

 But as soon as your application goes beyond a simple TODO-app, there are multiple obstacles that come in your way.
 One thing is the bad multi-tab support.
-If you have more then one renderer process, it becomes hard to manage database writes between them.
+If you have more than one renderer process, it becomes hard to manage database writes between them.
 Each browser tab could modify the database state while the others do not know of the changes and keep an outdated UI.

 RxDB